gnulib/dynmi-lib/README.md

 ## Redis CRUD Operations
 Library provides following utilities that take care of boiler plate code when dealing with low level redis operations:
 * `RedisConnection` : a C++ container class to maintain redis conext and connection
+* `RedisConnectionTL` : a thread local pool of RedisConnection instances
 * `RedisResult` : a C++ container class for accessing results of a low level redis operations

-Above two are C++ wrappers over the `hiredis` library, and they take care of proper cleanup and pointers handling as and when objects are created/destroyed during execution.
+Above classes are C++ wrappers over the `hiredis` library, and they take care of proper cleanup and pointers handling as and when objects are created/destroyed during execution.
 Note that `RedisConnection` is not thread safe.
 Hence an instance of the class needs to be created within the thread execution scope.
-Also, a reference to thread local instance of this class will need to be provided in all other operations provided by the library.
+Also, a utility class `RedisConnectionTL` is provided to get reference to preinitialized thread local instance of this class that can be provided as argument in all other operations provided by the library.

 ## Instance Management
 Library implements a singleton utility class `InstancesUtil` that provides following primitives for instance management: